 For more on photographing wildlife in New Jersey, check out our guide.

 You can practice mushroom photography here as well — yes, you heard that right!
-Miquin Woods is wet enough that several varieties, from turkey tail to chicken of the woods, were in abundance on our 3-mile loop.
+Miquin Woods is wet enough house several varieties, from turkey tail to chicken of the woods.
+Many species were in abundance on our 3-mile loop.
 If you’re looking for a place to get away from people and get into nature, Miquin Woods will not disappoint.